dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 ### 9.5 An Abstraction Emerges

 In fixing the test functions, you've introduced several new bits of duplication.
-Not only does each function have to include the name of the function twice--once as the name in the DEFUN and once in the binding of `*test-name*`--but the same three-line code pattern is duplicated between the two functions.
+Not only does each function have to include the name of the function twice -- once as the name in the DEFUN and once in the binding of `*test-name*` -- but the same three-line code pattern is duplicated between the two functions.
 You could remove the duplication simply on the grounds that duplication is bad.
 But if you look more closely at the root cause of the duplication, you can learn an important lesson about how to use macros.

 The reason both these functions start the same way is because they're both test functions.
 The duplication arises because, at the moment, test function is only half an abstraction.
 The abstraction exists in your mind, but in the code there's no way to express "this is a test function" other than to write code that follows a particular pattern.